-- Collaborative Case Management meetings scheduled 1x/month (Monday). - Aspen Grove Pyramid of Support Strategies included in teacher planning for diverse student needs. - Number of Staff Professional Learning opportunities targeting Universal Design for Learning (UDL). - Percentage of students who agree that schoolwork challenges them, but they can complete it (Division Assurance Survey Question). - Percentage of students who agree that teachers support their learning (Division Assurance Survey Question). - Percentage of parents who agree that their child receives support for their individual learning needs (Division Assurance Survey Question). - Universal Design for Learning principles are applied by teachers in all classrooms to help meet individual learning needs. - Marzano's High Yield Teaching strategies are shared, utilized, and implemented when planning for diverse student learning needs for optimal learning experiences.
+- Collaborative meetings scheduled 1x/month (Monday 1 hour). - Continuum of support strategies included in teacher planning for diverse student needs Learning Support Teacher assisting/guiding as necessary. - Number of Staff Professional Learning opportunities targeting optimum learning and effective instruction practice. - Percentage of students who agree that schoolwork challenges them, but they can complete it (Division Assurance Survey Question). - Percentage of students who agree that teachers support their learning (Division Assurance Survey Question). - Percentage of parents who agree that their child receives support for their individual learning needs (Division Assurance Survey Question). - Universal Design for Learning principles are applied by teachers in all classrooms to help meet individual learning needs. - Marzano's High Yield Teaching strategies are shared, utilized, and implemented when planning for diverse student learning needs for optimal learning experiences.